Kalu greets Nwachukwu at 80 – The Sun Nigeria

 While wishing the elder statesman continued success in the service of humanity, the former Governor prayed to God to strengthen the celebrant in his endeavours.

-In his congratulatory message to the celebrant , Kalu extolled the virtues of the former Minsiter, adding that General Nwachukwu, is a patriotic Nigerian, who has created a niche for himself in various capacities.
+In his congratulatory message to the celebrant, Kalu extolled the virtues of the former minister, adding that General Nwachukwu is a patriotic Nigerian, who has created a niche for himself in various capacities.

-He said, “On behalf of my family and the good people of Abia North Senatorial District, I feliciate with former Minster of Foreign Affairs and former Senator (Abia North Senatorial District), General Ike Nwachukwu (rtd) on his 80th birthday.
+“On behalf of my family and the good people of Abia North Senatorial District, I feliciate with former Minster of Foreign Affairs and former Senator (Abia North Senatorial District), General Ike Nwachukwu (retd) on his 80th birthday.

 Leave a Reply